USFWS/secas/_posts/2023-08-30-Integrating-rivercane-as-Indigenous-Traditional-Ecological-Knowledge-into-the-Southeast-Conservation-Blueprint.md

 hero:
   name: CainRivercane.png
   alt: Green rivercane plants in foreground with forest in the background.
   caption: Rivercane near Tahlequah, OK managed by Roger Cain of the United Keetoowah Band of Cherokee Indians.
 Indigenous people have had a close relationship with rivercane for countless millennia and have long managed rivercane as part of shaping their homelands.
+Photo by Jennifer Byram.
   headerClass: light-text
   float: right
 ---